A baby rabbit, even one that has never encountered a bird before, will still cower at the sight of a hawk's shadow.

 In Kingdoms of the Wall by Robert Silverberg, one of the female characters (who had gone through sexual abuse at a relatively young age) tells The Hero that she has had several disturbing dreams of a possible afterlife - namely being trapped in her own corpse, being unnoticed by all, while suffocating, being unable to move, and unable to scream.

-In Rick Riordan's The Heroes of Olympus novel The Mark of Athena, Percy's memory of being dragged down into a bog have given him a great fear of being engulfed, even though he can breathe underwater and reminds himself of that, often.
+In Rick Riordan's The Heroes of Olympus novel The Mark of Athena, Percy's memory of being dragged down into a bog has given him a great fear of being engulfed, even though he can breathe underwater and reminds himself of that often.

 In Lois McMaster Bujold's Vorkosigan Saga book Captain Vorpatril's Alliance, Ivan objects that he does not have claustrophobia; he has an entirely rational dread of being shut in dark enclosed places by people who want to kill him.

 In Andre Norton's Forerunner Foray, Ziantha is trapped in D'Eyree's mind as she is entombed and killed; only Turan's sacrificing his last strength saves her.
 Then, as Vintra, she must psychically persuade Zuha to have her buried in a tomb.

 There are a ton of tight, enclosed areas in the First Encounter Assault Recon games, most of which don't actually have any scares or attacks in them....which makes the moments where Alma does jump you even more startling and terrifying.

 Most of Condemned: Criminal Origins takes place within enclosed tight places, which are not only claustrophobic, but filthy and crawling with insane vagrants.
 Special mention goes to Appleseed Orchard House...